What is hypothyroidism?

 - Symptoms include dull facial expressions, tiredness, and weight gain.

-- Blood tests can help diagnose this condition.
-They can measure the amount of thyroid hormone and thyroid-stimulating hormone in your blood.
+- Blood tests help to diagnose this condition.
+They can measure the amount of thyroid hormone, thyroid-stimulating hormone, and antibodies that attack your thyroid.

 - The goal of treatment is to return your levels of thyroid hormone back to normal.